awsdocs/aws-systems-manager-user-guide/doc_source/monitor-commands.md

           "timeoutSeconds": "{{ executionTimeout }}"
 ```

-This means the command runs for 4,200 seconds \(70 minutes\) before the system returns a delivery timeout\.
+This means the command runs for 4,200 seconds \(70 minutes\) before the system sets the command status to `DeliveryTimedOut`\.

 **Execution Timeout**
 In the Systems Manager console, you specify the execution timeout value in the **Execution Timeout** field, if available\.
 Not all SSM documents require that you specify an execution timeout\.
 If specified, the command must complete within this time period\.